jafarijason/automated-trading-strategy-using-machine-learning/README.md

-# Developing and Testing an Automated Trading Strategy using Machine Learning in Python
+# Designing an Automated Trading Strategy using Machine Learning

 ## about this liveProject